 Day 4: The Historic Center of Rome

-After taking a break from the chaos of the city, you will enjoy jumping right back into it.
-On your fourth of your 5 days in Rome, you will be walking quite a bit – but won’t have to make reservations as there are no attractions that require you to do so.
+After taking a break from the chaos of the city, you will enjoy the historic center of Rome.
+The good news is that you won’t have to make reservations as there are no attractions that require you to do so.
 You can just go at your own pace and enjoy the day.

 Map of day four Rome itinerary